ZHENGAN TIANCI / SHANGBA TEA GARDEN

 The agricultural land of the Shangba tea garden is not leased to individual small farmers, as it was common in China, but owned by the state Shangba Educated Youth Farm, in which young intellectuals from all Chinese cities had to fulfil their agricultural service in the past.
 Zhengan Tianci rented the Shangba tea garden from the Shangba Educated Youth Farm.

 The Zhengan Tianci company employs exclusively workers from the surrounding villages.
 Like all other Chinese companies, Zhengan Tianci is obliged to observe the statutory labour law.
 In China, all employees in a company have a statutory entitlement to a regular work contract.
 This applies to both, long and short term employees.
-The Zhengan Tianci Company employs 24 permanent workers in the final processing factory and 66 in other areas of the business.
-In addition, there are about 120 workers in the Shangba tea garden, of which 100 are seasonal workers with a temporary contract.
+You can find more information on this in our text on labour law and social laws in China.

 Independent small farmers, who are not employed as regular workers in a company, are neither protected by the Chinese nor by the international labour law (ILO standards).